 Transferring files

-To move files between your computer and the clusters we recommend using rsync.
+To move files between your computer and the clusters you can use either scpor rsync or other tools.
+For best practices, we recommend using rsync.
 This utility allow you to transfer files in an easy and secure manner.
+On a Windows system, you need to use rsync through Windows Subsystem for Linux (WSL).

-To transfer a single file from your local machine to a cluster, run the following command:
+To transfer a single file from your local machine to a cluster using scp, run the following command:

 An example: